 Ojiyas Gauges for ANSI Taper Pipe Threads

 Gauges for ANSI taper pipe threads are used to inspect general sealable parts.
 Various gauge specifications are used, some of which have notches.
-Common thread plug and ring gauges have 3-step notches (L1).
+Common thread plug and ring gauges have 3 step notches (L1).
 If the inspected taper thread conforms to the standard dimensions, the pipe end stops at the middle notch on the gauge.
-The other two notches are there to indicate the maximum and minimum allowed dimensions.
+The other two notches are there to indicate the maximimum and minimum allowed dimensions.

 NPT National Pipe Taper

-Taper pipe threads (NPT) specified in American standards (ANSI) are used to connect pipes, plumbing parts, fluid equipment and etc. Their purpose is to increase the density resistance of the threaded parts.
-Ojiyas Gauges for taper pipe threads (NPT) are used for measuring the dimensions of such threads.
+Taper pipe threads (NPT) specified in American standard (ANSI) are used to connect pipes, plumbing parts, fluid equipments and etc. Their purpose is to increase the density resistance of the threaded parts.
+Ojiyas Gauges for taper pipe threads (NPT) are used for measuring dimension of such threads.

 NPTF National Pipe Taper Fuel and Oil

-Taper pipe threads NPTF specified in American standard (ANSI) are meant for threads used to join full or oil pipes in ships, automobiles, aircraft and etc. These threads are designed to achieve dry seal joints without a sealing material.
-In NPTF threads, the density resistance of the thread parts can be obtained even without using a sealing compound.
+Taper pipe threads NPTF specified in American standard (ANSI) are meant for threads used to join ful or oil pipes in ships, automobiles, aircrafts and etc. These threads are designed to achieve dry seal joints without a sealing material.
+In NPTF threads, the density resistance of the thread parts can be obtained even without using seal compound.
 L1 plug and L1 ring are used to check the wrench-tight length (L3 and L2-L1) of external and internal threads.
 When the position of the notches of the two gauges, L1 and L3 plug, or L1 and L2 ring, tightens, it is not more than half a turn.
 The product's degree of taper is also guaranteed.

-Ojiyas (Ojiya Seiki Co., Ltd.) manufactures high-quality thread gauges, measuring gauges, and various inspection jigs.
-The company pursues a high level of precision manufacturing technologies and measurements to produce high-quality products.
-Ojiyas products are widely used in various industries – automotive, aerospace, bicycle, etc.
+Ojiyas (Ojiya Seiki Co., Ltd.) manufactures high quality thread gauge, measuring gauges and various inspection jigs.
+The company pursues a high level of precision manufacturing technologies and measurements to produce high quality products.
+Ojiyas products are widely used in various industries – automotive, aerospace, bicycle etc.

-Ojiyas gauges undergo heat treatment to attain maximum hardness and increase their resistance to corrosion.
+Ojiyas gauges undergo heat treatment to attain maximum hardness and increase its resistance to corrosion.

 Sub-zero treatment of gauges changes the phase structure and improves the gauge’s quality and performance.
-Ojiyas gauges undergo professional sub-zero treatment for better wear resistance & dimensional stability.
+Ojiyas gauges undergoes professional sub-zero treatment for better wear resistance & dimensional stability.